xanderhendriks/rpi-embedded-target-action-runner/README.md

 Now the test should pass.
 Have a look at the 2 python files in the **system_test** directory to understand what is being tested.
 The test uses the pytest framework for the test execution.

 ## Execute on the RPi action runner
 To execute the test on the target connected to the RPi, first an SD Card needs to be created with an OS for the RPi.
-After which the RPi can be linked to the repo as an action runner.
+After which the RPi can be linked to the repository as an action runner.

 ### Preparing the SD Card
 The SD Card for this project was created using the Windows version of the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 On the first page of the tool select which RPi version to create an image for, Which image to use and which SD Card to write it to.
 Here we are using an RPi3 and the Raspberry OS Lite (Legacy, 64-bit):